yeashire/portfolio_project_1_/README.md

 ![Accent Font](documentation/accent_font.png)

-- Playfair Display Google Font was used for logo and to accent satements on home page.
-It provides nice contarast to Poppins font.
+- Playfair Display Google Font was used for the logo and to accent statement on the home page.
+It provides a nice contrast to Poppins font.

 ### Wireframe
 ![Wireframe](documentation/wireframe.png)